 I originally dreamt up the idea of 'Translations' during the Lockdown.
 I wanted to be of service somehow as well as keep up my creativity.
 I initially invited people to trust and share their emotions & experiences during the pandemic.
 I did this over the phone.
 As they spoke, I translated what I heard pen direct to paper, creating a piece of abstract art that was totally unique and personal to them.
 I photographed the piece immediately and sent it whilst we were still on the call, in order I could explain the drawing I'd done for them.
 Once painted I gifted them a digitel copy of the finished painting.
 I have enjoyed speaking with people from all over the world as well as here in the UK.
 I wish to do translations for as wide a range of people and cultures, as will trust me to translate their lives in this way.
 Now out of lockdown, I am able to take the Translations in person.
 This project has changed as time has gone by, especially with more freedom now I find people are sharing their dreams and hopes for the future.

-I have worked with Age Concern, Westminster Council, Middle Eastern Women and Society Organisation, as well as I have done some work in a residential care home.
+I have worked with Age Concern, Westminster Council, Middle Eastern Women and Society Organisation, as well as taking the Translations project into residential care homes.
 This work has become a passion for me and with help from public support I plan to make what was a project into a programme that can be used in Schools, Prisons, Hospitals, Rehabillitation Centers of all kinds and other sectors, as I wish to create jobs and opportunities for others to practice this very unique heart to art experience.

 The feedback I have received for the paintings so far has brought a lot of joy as people have felt ‘Heard’, one of the most important gifts we can as humans give to one another.